Should I claim when I am not at fault and insured?

-The factors that may lead you to claim with your own insurer may include:
+The factors that may lead you to claim with your own insurer may include the following:

-- you have an Agreed Value policy, which means your insurer will pay you more than what you could pursue from the other party in damages;
+- You have an Agreed Value policy, which means your insurer will pay you more then what you could pursue from the other party in damages;

-- you have a generous hire car benefit under your insurance policy;
+- You have a hire car benefit under your insurance policy that is generous ,

 - is not insured;

 - won’t tell you who their insurer is.

 If you decide to claim with your own insurer you:

 - may need to pay an excess (even if you are not at fault);

 - may need to pay the remaining portion of your insurance premium (if you have been paying monthly);

 - are subject to your contract of insurance about how the vehicle may be repaired or written off;